 Open a new bottle every 4 weeks.

-Eye drops contain a preservative, which helps prevent germs from growing in the solution for the first 4 weeks after opening
+Eye drops contain a preservative which helps prevent germs growing in the solution

 risk that the drops may become contaminated and cause an eye infection.

-If your doctor tells you to stop taking this medicine or it has passed its expiry date, your pharmacist can dispose of the
+If your doctor tells you to stop using the eye drops or they have passed their expiry

-What APO-Latanoprost looks like
+What it looks like

-When you first receive your latanoprost bottle, it will appear half full.
+When you first receive your APO-LATANOPROST bottle, it will appear half full.
 This

 is enough to last 4 weeks if used in both eyes.
+AUST R 291496.

-monobasic sodium phosphate dihydrate
+sodium phosphate monobasic monohydrate

-dibasic sodium phosphate dodecahydrate
+sodium phosphate dibasic anhydrous

 benzalkonium chloride (as a preservative).